jkrup/meteor-now/README.md

 ![METEOR-NOW](assets/zeit-meteor.png "METEOR-NOW")
 `meteor-now` use ZEITs [▲now](https://zeit.co/now) service to deploy the Meteor app in a container.
 Please refer to their [documentation and support](https://github.com/zeit/) for hosting related details.

+# Bundle Splitting
+The `now` free tier has a limitation of 1mb per file.
+As a workaround, we split the final bundle into pieces prior to uploading.
+If you are on a paid plan, you can turn this off by passing the `--nosplit` flag like so `meteor-now --nosplit`.

 # Additional Info
 ## Full deploy with MongoDB
 `meteor-now` lets you to deploy your Meteor app with a MongoDB included similar to how `meteor deploy` used to work. **This method is not intended for production deployments**.
 In order to achieve this, we bundle your Meteor app and MongoDB into a a single Dockerfile and we instruct your app to connect to the local MongoDB instance.
 The Dockerfile gets built in the cloud by `now` and once it's ready, the Meteor app will spin up and connect to the MongoDB instance running locally in that docker container.